Quick Tips to Winterize a Wheelchair Accessible Vehicle

-If you wake up and there isn't six inches of snow on the ground, this post is not for you.
+If you wake up and there aren't six inches of snow on the ground, this post is not for you.

 For some of you, "winterize" is a word that holds no weight.
 For others, especially those of us in northern states, it is a serious undertaking.
 Not paying attention to the weather forecast religiously in the winter months is to sign up for a world of hurt.No one wants that!
 So heed our advice and learn how to winterize an accessible vehicle to stay safe in the frigid months ahead.